MataLabCCF/Tractor/ScriptsRFMix1/README.md

 ## Step 1: Creating sets of individuals

 The RFMix1 is time and memory demanding.
-To run a file with more than 1500 individuals you need more than 500 GB of RAM.
+To run a file with more than 1500 individuals to chromosome 1 you need more than 500 GB of RAM.
 With this we have two options:

 - Buy a new computer
 - Split the data in sets